 For drivers, equipping car repair skills is extremely necessary.
 Oftentimes, you will not know what will happen on the way and not everywhere has a car repair service for you to call for help.

-In this article, let’s find out how to put on a spare tire.
+In this article, let’s find out how to install a spare tire.
 It is useful in an emergency, but it also saves you money instead of using a service when you can do it yourself at home.
 Scrolling down to know more!

 Spare Tire Types And Usage